awmottaz/tonymottaz.com/content/posts/photo-stillwater/index.md

 omitSignature: true
 ---

-{{< img pattern="trolley" alt="A photograph of the trolley in Stillwater, Minnesota.
+{{< img class="full-bleed" pattern="trolley" alt="A photograph of the trolley in Stillwater, Minnesota.
 There is snow on the ground, and sun is overhead" >}}
 A photograph of the trolley in Stillwater, Minnesota. {{< /img >}}